Free and Paid Email Services

-Most ISP Internet providers can also serve as an e-mail provider for no additional charge.
-Other paid e-mail services specialize in small business accounts and can assist businesses in purchasing and maintaining a domain name.
+Most internet service providers can also serve as an email provider for no additional charge.
+Other paid email services specialize in small business accounts and can assist businesses in purchasing and maintaining a domain name.

-On the next page, we'll offer some etiquette tips for when you write and send e-mail messages.
+Next we'll offer some etiquette tips for when you write and send email messages.